isomerpages/govtech-corp/media/technews/_posts/2022-07-25-post-Hacked or Scammed?.md

 account balances and grocery shopping.
 Yet this increasing dependence on tech also means that there are more opportunities for bad actors to prey on potential victims.</p>
 <p>Indeed, hacks and scams are on the rise in Singapore.
-For instance, scam&nbsp;
+For instance, scam
 <a href="https://www.straitstimes.com/singapore/courts-crime/victims-lost-6333-million-to-scams-in-2021" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">victims here lost $633.3 million in 2021</a>, 2.5 times the amount the
 previous year.
 There has also been a&nbsp;<a href="https://www.todayonline.com/singapore/surge-singapore-linked-botnet-drones-used-cyber-criminals-hack-household-devices-report" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">surge in the hacking of internet-linked household devices.</a>
 </p>